-The state announced today that our state minimum wage is going up by a whopping 15 cents to $9.47 an hour — a nickel and a dime.
+The state announced on September 30th that our state minimum wage is going up by a whopping 15 cents to $9.47 an hour — a nickel and a dime.
 That’s less than $400 a week, before taxes - if you work full time.
 Tell your legislators: our minimum wage may be the highest in the country, but it’s not enough.

 Hundreds of fast food workers with Working Washington launched strikelines across Seattle in May 2013, calling for $15 an hour and the right to organize, and sparking a movement to strike poverty by raising wages.
 Through a year of intensifying of marches, boycotts, strikes, and other mobilizations, worker voices dominated the public debate, making income inequality and the minimum wage into the central public issues of the day.